 How big is Barrington Tops?

-Barrington Tops National Park (northern precinct accessed via Gloucester & Scone; eastern precinct accessed via Gloucester only): 76,500 hectares
+Barrington Tops National Park (northern precinct accessed via Gloucester & Scone; eastern precinct of Gloucester Tops accessed via Gloucester only): 76,500 hectares

 Barrington Tops State Conservation Area (northern precinct, accessed via Gloucester & Scone): 8,400 hectares

-Barrington Tops Tops State Forest (northern precinct, accessed via Gloucester & Scone): 14,000 hectares
+Barrington Tops State Forest (northern precinct, accessed via Gloucester & Scone): 14,000 hectares

-Chichester State Forest (southern precinct, accessed via Dungog only): 15,000 hectares
+Chichester State Forest West (Allyn River) and East (Telegherry River) (southern precinct, accessed via Stroud and Dungog): 15,000 hectares

 Stewarts Brook State Forest (western precinct, accessed via Gloucester & Scone): 3,800 hectares